 To achieve fault tolerance and high availability in your storage architecture, you should consider incorporating one or more of the following technologies:

 Multiple paths (multipathing) between the CPU/server and the disks can help to avoid a single point of failure in the connection between the CPU and the storage device.
-SUSE Linux Enterprise Server 10 provides automatic path failover with its Linux multipath tools such as Device Mapper - Multipath I/O.
+The SUSE Linux Enterprise Server operating system provides automatic path failover with its Linux multipath tools such as Device Mapper - Multipath I/O.

 Multipath I/O is available in DAS, NAS server, and SAN storage solutions.

 In the case of external DAS and NAS server solutions, you can set up separate adapters in the server to attach to separate ports on the storage device.

 In SAN configurations, the number of paths between the server and the storage disks is more difficult to track manually.
 Typically, you have at least two host bus adapters in each server.
 Each adapter connects to your fabric through a different switch for redundancy and performance.
 Each switch connects to the storage device through separate ports.